JaneOrih/JaneOrih/README.md

-### Hi there, I am Jane Orih a Data Scientist with a Chemical Engineering Background,
+### Hi there, I am Jane Orih a Data Scientist with a Chemical Engineering Background, as an african venturing in AI, I am passionate about inclusive AI for the development of different sectors in my region.

 <!--
 **JaneOrih/JaneOrih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.